Darrius Bratton: Edmonton Elks

 Bratton was signed by the Edmonton Elks on May 17, 2023.
 He started all 18 games for the Elks during his rookie year in 2023, totaling 44 tackles on defense and one interception.
 He became a free agent upon the expiry of his contract on February 11, 2025.

 Toronto Argonauts

 On February 11, 2025, it was announced that Bratton had signed with the Toronto Argonauts.
+He played in 16 regular season games where he had 37 defensive tackles.
+He was released in the following offseason on January 19, 2026.